 Essential fatty acids are fat-derived compounds that our bodies need to support many important functions, like the regulation of inflammation and brain health.

-There are four general categories:
+There are four general types of fat:

 Saturated, monounsaturated, polyunsaturated, and trans fats.

-So, in short, we should be aiming to include a good source of Omega-3 and Omega-6 in our diet, at a ratio of around 4:1.
+In short, we should be aiming to include a good source of Omega-3 and Omega-6 in our diet, at a ratio of around 4:1.

 Sources of Omega-3 and Omega-6

 Omega-3: Olive oil.
 Oily fish: mackerel, anchovies, pilchards, salmon.
 Note: The reason why oily fish are so high in Omega-3 is because they obtain it from their diet of algae and other marine compounds.
 Vegans and vegetarians can obtain good quality Omega-3 from seaweed products, like samphire, kelp and nori.